 - (1) Messrs.
-Johnston and Sewell were hired after entry into the defined benefit pension plan was closed and, therefore, were never members of the pension plan or the SERP.
-If either retired due to a disability or terminated employment because of change of control, he would receive accelerated vesting of certain outstanding stock-based awards under the 2006, 2012 and 2016 Stock Compensation Plans and outstanding annual incentive compensation awards at levels determined by company performance.
+Johnston, Sewell and Kellington were hired after entry into the defined benefit pension plan was closed and, therefore, were never members of the pension plan or the SERP.
+If any retired due to a disability or terminated employment because of change of control, he would receive accelerated vesting of certain outstanding stock-based awards under the 2006, 2012 and 2016 Stock Compensation Plans and outstanding annual incentive compensation awards at levels determined by company performance.
 The amounts shown for Messrs.
-Johnston and Sewell include maximum and target values for annual incentive compensation and stock-based awards, respectively, for performance periods ending December 31, 2019 and target levels for performance-based stock awards with performance periods ending after December 31, 2019.
-For any other termination of employment, he would not receive accelerated vesting of such awards because he has not attained age 65 and has not been employed with the company for 35 years. - (2) Mr. Scherer retired on August 31, 2019, at which time his Qualified Pension Plan benefit was paid.
-Distribution of Mr. Scherer's Top Hat Savings Plan and SERP benefits were delayed as a matter of law and in accordance with the Plans for 6 months following separation from service. - (3) Mr. Hollenbeck elected to leave the defined benefit plan in 2008, in connection with the company's restructuring of its retirement benefits.
+Johnston, Sewell and Kellington include threshold and maximum values for annual incentive compensation and stock-based awards, respectively, for performance periods ending December 31, 2020 and target levels for performance-based stock awards with performance periods ending after December 31, 2020.
+For any other termination of employment, none would not receive accelerated vesting of such awards because they have not attained age 65 and have not been employed with the company for 35 years. - (2) Mr. Hollenbeck elected to leave the defined benefit plan in 2008, in connection with the company's restructuring of its retirement benefits.
 If he retired due to a disability or terminated employment because of change of control, he would receive accelerated vesting of certain outstanding stock-based awards under the 2006, 2012 and 2016 Stock Compensation Plans and outstanding annual incentive compensation awards at levels determined by company performance.
 For any other termination of employment, he would not receive accelerated vesting of such awards because he has not attained age 65 and has not been employed with the company for 35 years.
-The amount shown for Mr. Hollenbeck includes maximum and target values for annual incentive compensation and stock-based awards, respectively, for performance periods ending December 31, 2019 and target levels for performance-based stock awards with performance periods ending after December 31, 2019. - (4) Mr. Mullen is eligible for early retirement under the defined benefit pension plan and SERP.
-If he retired due to a disability or terminated because of a change of control he would receive accelerated vesting of certain outstanding stock-based awards under the 2006, 2012 and 2016 Stock Compensation Plans and outstanding awards of annual incentive compensation under the 2009 Annual Incentive Plan at target levels.
-Because Mr. Mullen has been employed by the company for more than 35 years, for purposes of plan awards, any other termination of employment would be treated as a retirement and he would receive accelerated vesting of certain outstanding stock-based awards under the 2006, 2012 and 2016 Stock Compensation Plans and outstanding annual incentive compensation awards under the 2009 Annual Incentive Plan at levels determined by company performance.
-The amount shown for Mr. Mullen includes maximum and target values for annual incentive compensation and stock-based awards, respectively, for performance periods ending December 31, 2019 and target levels for performance-based stock awards with performance periods ending after December 31, 2019. - (5) Mr. Spray is a participant in the Retirement Plan and the SERP.
+The amount shown for Mr. Hollenbeck includes threshold and maximum values for annual incentive compensation and stock-based awards, respectively, for performance periods ending December 31, 2020 and target levels for performance-based stock awards with performance periods ending after December 31, 2020. - (3) Mr. Mullen retired on December 18, 2020.
+Under the terms of the Plan, his Qualified Pension Plan benefit was paid on January 1, 2021.
+Distribution of Mr. Mullen's Top Hat Savings Plan and SERP benefits were delayed as a matter of law and in accordance with the Plan for six months following separation from service.
+Vesting of Mr. Mullen's annual incentive compensation and stock-based awards occurred upon retirement subject to the terms of the individual grant agreements, including determination by the Committee of achievement of company-level performance goals.
+The amount shown for Mr. Mullen includes threshold and maximum values for annual incentive and stock based awards respectively, for the performance period ending December 31, 2020. - (4) Mr. Spray is a participant in the Retirement Plan and the SERP.
 If he retired due to a disability or terminated employment because of a change of control, he would receive accelerated vesting at target levels of outstanding stock-based awards under the 2006, 2012 and 2016 Stock Compensation Plans and outstanding awards of annual incentive compensation under the 2009 Annual Incentive Plan.
-The amount shown for Mr. Spray includes maximum and target values for annual incentive compensation and stock-based awards, respectively, for performance periods ending December 31, 2019 and target levels for performance-based stock awards with performance periods ending after December 31, 2019.
+The amount shown for Mr. Spray includes threshold and maximum values for annual incentive compensation and stock-based awards, respectively, for performance periods ending December 31, 2020 and target levels for performance-based stock awards with performance periods ending after December 31, 2020.
 For any other termination of employment, Mr. Spray would not receive accelerated vesting of such awards because he has not attained age 65 and has not been employed with the company for 35 years.